correspondMerchant/LAGO-R-Package/README.md

 The 'mtcars' data was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973–74 models).
 Here, we only focus on the following variables: 'mpg' - miles per gallon, 'gear' - number of forward gears, and 'qsec' - quarter mile time in seconds.

 Suppose that 'mpg' is our outcome of interest, and 'gear' and 'qsec' are the two intervention components.
 We are interested in estimating the optimal intervention package (values of 'gear' and 'qsec') that is expected to achieve an outcome goal of 40 miles per gallon.
 We expect that the estimated outcome without any intervention is going to be less than 40, and implementing the two intervention components can increase the value of the outcome (which corresponds to setting `outcome_goal_intention = "maximize"`).
-We are also interested in obtaining the 95% confidence set, which is a list of intervention package composiitons that can be expected to include the optimal intervention in 95% of such trials.
+We are also interested in obtaining the 95% confidence set, which is a list of intervention package compositions that can be expected to include the optimal intervention in 95% of such trials.
 For the confidence set, we are only interested in the integer values of the intervention components, which corresponds to setting `confidence_set_grid_step_size = c(1, 1)`.

 Since 'mpg' is a continuous variable, we can fit a linear regression between the outcome 'mpg' and the predictors 'gear' and 'qsec'.
 Then, suppose that we know the lower and upper bounds of 'gear' and 'qsec' are: 0 <= 'gear' <= 10 and 0 <= 'qsec' <= 350, and the total monetary cost of implementing the 'gear' ($x_1$) and 'qsec' ($x_2$) are $C(x_1) = 4x_1$, and $C(x_2) = 4 + 6x_2$, respectively.